khunspoonzi/pyob/README.md

 # <CountrySet: 0 []>
 ```

-Note that the sort and filter operations both return "object sets," i.e. isolated subsets of the object store.
+Note that the sort and filter operations both return "PyOb sets," i.e. isolated subsets of the PyOb store.

-All operations intended to return more than one object instance produce object sets.
+All operations intended to return more than one PyOb instance produce PyOb sets.
 Create your own like this:

 ```python
 countries = Country.Set()